jseparovic1/object-design-style-guide/01_services.md

 Doing it in described way allows us to use service after it was instantiated without requiring additional setup.

 Always try to inject what you need not where you can get it from.
-This helps to maintain services responsibility and it clearly defines its dependencies and purpose.
+This helps to maintain services responsibility, and it clearly defines its dependencies and purpose.

 ```php
 class FileLogger implements Logger